 - Updated Frequently – Taiichi Ohno once said: “If the kanbans do not change for one month, you are salary thieves”

-Your Team will create its own Working Agreement based on the context of its work.
-Elements of an Agreement might include:
+Each Scrum Team will create its own Working Agreement based on the context of its work.
+Elements of an Agreement might include some of these examples:

 - Core hours – times during the day that all Team members agree to be present and available for collaboration.

-- Daily Standup – the time that it happens and what to do if you realize that you can’t make it that day.
+- Daily Standup – the time that it happens.

 - Cell phones – if or when it is appropriate to use them during Team events.